I’m Ute Wieczorek-King and I have been helping busy women run a stress-free, enjoyable, visible and sustainable business

 And I frequently found myself fire-fighting and feeling guilty about not spending enough quality time with my three children.

 In 2007 – 2 years after co-founding Success Network with my colleague Mary Fraser – I launched our collaborative Inner Circle mentoring groups to help other busy women succeed with their small businesses.
-I felt that nobody needs to feel as alone as I used to, especially when having to make crucial business decisions.
+I felt that nobody needs to feel as alone as I used to, when having to make crucial business decisions and trying to achieve your own level of success that is meaningful.

 I enjoy designing and facilitating innovative learning events, including the first hands-on social media courses in the South East that were offered by Business Link in 2009 and 2010.

 Success Network also pioneered ‘slow’ speed networking and an annual motivational event for International Women’s Day, which soon became the largest independent celebration for female business owners in the Thames Valley.

 Running workshops for a local start-up initiative from 2010-2017, I covered topics such as business development, branding, selling, pitching, social networking and blogging.

 Having written several ebooks and hundreds of blog posts and articles on my own blogs, some of my articles have also been published on the Huffington Post website and Prowess 2.0.

 My biggest passion now is to inspire and empower busy female solopreneurs through my writing.
 Sharing my experiences, my mistakes and my successes allows me to give something back which gives me a great sense of satisfaction.

 I have plenty of first-hand experience of balancing a growing business with many other commitments.
 I’ve lived (and at times struggled) with my autoimmune illness for over 15 years and more recently was also diagnosed with a chronic lung disease.

 Practising Tai Chi and Mindfulness helps me greatly.
 I also enjoy reading, writing, crochet, sharing my photos on Instagram and participating in creative photo challenges.